maxmmyron/os/REPORT.md

 // this executes at the end of every time slice and interrupts the currently running process. void handle_timer_interrupt() {
-  // add process back into ready queue curr_process->status = 1;
+  // add process back into the ready queue curr_process->status = 1;
   enqueue(ready_queue, curr_process);

-  // restart scheduler cycle, since we've reached the end of the last cycle. schedule_rr();
+  // restart the scheduler cycle, since we've reached the end of the last cycle. schedule_rr();
 }
 ```